GonczarM/CatCollector/README.md

 5. To remove this add-on navigate to the Resources tab and delete the PostgreSQL add-on

-Once you have added all your config vars restart your dyno by clicking the more button in the top right and selcet Restart all dynos

 Your app should then deploy and build successfully!

 Since the database is new, there will not be any users or data.
 After creating a new cat, celebrate!